 If you want to try a little bit of everything Seattle has to offer, this is a great area to stay.
 Located just north of downtown, it’s a walking distance from top attractions and is home to numerous trendy restaurants, shops and of course the iconic Pike Place Market.
 With over 9 million visitors a year, Pike Place Market is definitely a favorite spot both for tourists and locals.
-This is also one of the drawbacks of staying near Pike Place Market.
-It can get very crowded and noisy especially during high season.
+This also means it can get very crowded and noisy, especially during high season.

-Spread over the highest hill in Seattle is the Queen Anne neighborhood.
-It’s divided into two smaller neighborhoods: the Upper and the Lower Queen Annes.
+Spread over the highest hill, it’s divided into two smaller neighborhoods: the Upper and the Lower Queen Annes.
 It’s lower part borders with the bustling Seattle Center, which includes the infamous Space Needle, Key Arena and Chihuly Gardens.
 There are a myriad of shops, delicious eateries and bars in this lively area.
 The Upper Queen Anne neighborhood is a quiet and an utterly beautiful residential area with great views of the waterfront and the city skyline.
 So if you want to have a local experience, then this is the place to stay.